How To Do A Perineal Massage

 Frequently asked questions about perineal massage.

-How do I give my wife a perineal massage?
+How do I give my partner a perineal massage?

-To complete a perineal massage, follow the same instructions above, but you will be the one massaging your wife’s perenium, instead of herself.
-Make sure to communicate the whole time so she can tell you if there is any pain.
+To complete a perineal massage, follow the same instructions above, but you will be the one massaging your partner’s perineum, instead of herself.
+Make sure to communicate the whole time so they can tell you if there is any pain.